 What is the name of the song? ["Point of Light" by Randy Travis]

-Destin S. over 5 years ago from Texas
+Destin S. almost 6 years ago from Texas

 May you be Blessed for this work...Love you all!

-Jack C. almost 6 years ago from Brazil
+Jack C. about 6 years ago from Brazil

 This commercial reminds me of the saying, "give a man a fish and he will eat for a day.
 Teach him how to fish and he will eat forever."
 I love these commercials.
 Keep up the good work.